0x410c/amazon_disable_ads/README.md

 # Disable Amazon Ads (Using Exploit CVE-2016-5195)

-Code got way out of hand, because I was under the pump for Androids next security update to remove dirty cow exploit.
+I was under the pump for Androids next security update to remove dirty cow exploit, hence the code is very rough.
 There is a small chance that future OTA's will not renable the ad application after it is disabled using this exploit.
+So I wanted to push out a version to as many people as possible before the security update/OTAs arrived for the device.

 This git repo is half of the story, but I checked in some of my files historical purposes.
 The other half of the story is the app I developed to do disable the ads without using the shell context